Abdallah-Fouad-X/Pwn-Scripts/README.md

 # Pwn-Scripts
-automated script to pwn machines
+automated script to pwn machines - PostMan machine

 Keep it legeal and this for educational porpuse only